pamelamurilloa/WebApp-ISW811-Workshops/Workshop03/Readme.md

 sudo apt-get install vim vim-nox curl apache2 mariadb-client php8.2 php8.2-curl php8.2-bcmath php8.2-mysql php8.2-mcrypt php8.2-xml php8.2-zip php8.2-mbstring
 php -v
 ```
-The last command is so we can confirm the correct instalation of php
+The last command is so we can confirm the correct instalation of php.

 ![browser image](./image01.png)

 ## Creating the database

-To create a database we must first create a folder for it, this will be done on the VMs folder, if we have the terminal on the previous step, then the command line should look something like this>
+To create a database we must first create a folder for it, this will be done on the VMs folder, if we have the terminal on the previous step, then the command line should look something like this:

 ```bash
 vagrant@bookworm:~$ exit